nkmah2/Deep-Learning/README.md

-#### Data and code in this repository were adapted from the following resources:
+#### Data and code in this repository were adapted from the following sources:

 - Deep Learning with Python - Francois Cholet
 - Deep Learning Specialization Coursera - Andrew Ng